giedrebi/TASK1_DARK_MODE/README.md

 * With this button you can switch website's body backround color from light to dark and back.
 If you change width or height of input the bubble will adapt to it.

-* For this task I was using:
+* For this task I was using HTML, CSS and Javascript.
-  -HTML,
-  -CSS,
-  -Javascript.

 ### Launch procedure
 1. Go to the folder where you want clone repository, then open GIT BASH/ terminal there.